 The Food and Drug Administration (FDA) has declined to approve bulevirtide, which would have been the first authorized treatment for hepatitis D, a virus that can accompany and worsen the complications of hepatitis B.

 The FDA issued a Complete Response Letter to Gilead Sciences last week, citing concerns regarding the manufacture and delivery of the drug.
-However, the agency did not question the safety and effectiveness of bulevirtide or request further clinical trials, according to a company press release.
+However, the agency did not question the safety and effectiveness of bulevirtide or request further clinical trials, according to a company statement.

 Bulevirtide is a first-in-class entry inhibitor that binds to surface receptors that the hepatitis B virus (HBV) uses to enter liver cells.
 The hepatitis D virus (HDV; also known as hepatitis delta) is a defective virus that can only replicate in the presence of HBV.
 By interfering with the HBV lifecycle, the drug also prevents HDV replication.